mgejo/vscode-sfdx-container/README.md

 When you open a SFDX project folder, the Salesforce Extension Pack extensions load before Remote - Container, thus delaying the "Reopen in container" prompt.

-In order to mitigate this, you can uninstall the Salesforce Extension pack from VSCode outside the containers and they will be loaded only once, inside the containers.
+In order to mitigate this, you can uninstall the Salesforce Extension pack from VSCode when disconnected from any containers and they will be loaded only when VSCode attaches to a container.